kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 [ .. snip .. ]
 ```

+Like `carog-llvm-lines` we can see that we do, in fact, have two copies of
+`generic_speak` and one implementation function each for the concrete types
+(e.g. `<Cat as Speak>::speak` which is the code from where we did `impl Speak
+for Cat`).

 > **Note**
+> For the rest of the post I'm going to omit the actual trait implementations
+> (`<Dog as Speak>::speak`) for brevity, because those don't change, we still
+> implement those traits with actual code!

+With `cargo-bloat` we see that in the final binary both copies of
+`generic_speak` are 193 bytes (for a total of 386 bytes).

+> **Note**
 > As the name implies I tend to prefer `cargo-bloat` when working on bloat
 > issues, because it looks at the final compiled binary size as opposed to just
 > the LLVM IR with `cargo-llvm-lines`.
 Although I prefer `cargo-llvm-lines`
 > when working on compile times.

-Here we see that in the final binary we still have two copies of
-`generic_speak`, each 193 bytes (for a total of 386 bytes) as well as the
-concrete implementation function.

-## Bloat
+## Generic Bloat

-Although contrived, one thing I like about this example is by pure lines, the
+Although contrived, one thing I like about this example is by pure line count,
-`generic_speak` function looks like almost no code!
-But this brings up another
+the `generic_speak` function looks like almost no code!
+But this brings up
-great source of bloat (*especially* when combined with the issue described in
+another great source of bloat (*especially* when combined with the issue
-this post!): macros!
+described in this post!): macros!

+### aside: macros

 Using an LSP expand function in my editor (although similar could be done with
 something like [`cargo-expand`][cargo-expand]) we see `generic_speak` actually